 Chibolya Community School Phase II

 We are returning to Chibolya to build a new 1X2 hexagonal classroom block.
-15 new trainees will be recruited with 5 graduates receiving ‘refresher’ training.
+20 new trainees have been recruited.
 We first worked in Chibolya in 2011, completing a new two-classroom primary school building as well as a nursery building.

 Donata House & Latrine